Semicheche/back-end-rest-api-django/README.md

 ```
 $ pip install virtualenv
 ```
-Then on folder where stay the application create the virtual environment
+Then create the virtual environment
 ```
 $ virtualenv env
 ```